 Jonathan Fitz Randolph born 1759 (some family trees claim Virginia as birth place and at least two or three of his children were born there according to the 1850 Federal Census of Summit County, Ohio) died 20 February 1847, buried in Bath Center, Summit County, Ohio cemetery along with his wife Jane (possibly Cutler) and several other members of their extended family (including Resin Randolph who was a local postmaster in Summit County, the son of Jonas and Mary (Bevington) Fitz Randolph.

-Still there is not direct proof of relationships between this Jonathan and Jonas, William, Elizabeth, Ruth, and Rachel Randolph the siblings who all married in Columbiana County, Ohio between 1815 and 1818, then most of whom (Jonas, William and Rachel (married Henry Bevington - brother of Jonas's wife Mary) moved to Chippewa Township, Wayne County, Ohio by 1819 then to Bath or Portage Townships (William's family) by 1834 (when Henry is born, and by 1836 the children are listed within the county school system) which became part of Summit County in 1840.
+Still there is not direct proof of relationships between this Jonathan and Jonas, William, Elizabeth, Ruth, and Rachel Randolph the siblings who all married in Columbiana County, Ohio between 1815 and 1818, then most of whom (Jonas, William and Rachel (married Henry Bevington - brother of Jonas's wife Mary) moved to Chippewa Township, Wayne County, Ohio by 1819 then to Bath (Jonas and family) or Portage Townships (William's family) by 1834 (when Henry is born, and by 1836 the children are listed within the county school system) which became part of Summit County in 1840.

 But, there is a lot of source documentation that proves which of the Fitz Randolph descent lines they were not related directly from.
 These include the Jonathan Fitz Randolph's from the lines shown below

 There are no Jonathan's named in the three or four generations of Fitz Randolphs from the sons Nathaniel (2nd son), John (4th son) or Benjamin (7th son) lines descended from Edward and Elizabeth Fitz Randolph.
 In the 1820's there is a Jonathan, son of Richard Fitz Randolph (descended from Nathaniel) born in Columbiana County, Ohio.

-Thomas being the 6th son of Edward and Elizabeth (BLossom) Fitz Randoph) married Elizabeth Manning:
+Thomas, the sixth son of Edward and Elizabeth (BLossom) Fitz Randoph) married Elizabeth Manning:

 Thomas (1659-1745)-David (1690-1773)- Barzilla (1762 -) -Jonathan 1787